Montana Labor Laws Guide

 Background check laws

-When conducting a background check, Montana employers need to make sure to stay within the regulations of the federal Fair Credit Reporting Act (FCRA).
+When conducting a background check, Montana employers need to stay within the federal Fair Credit Reporting Act (FCRA) regulations.

 As members of the general public, employers can only access limited information on prior arrests and prosecutions on felony charges.